Glossary | Mortgage Terms, Definitions, and Plain‑Language Home Loan Explanations

 Final Walk‑Through — A buyer’s last inspection before closing.

-Fixed‑Rate Mortgage — A home loan with an interest rate that stays the same for the entire term.
+Fixed‑Rate Mortgage — A home loan with an interest rate that stays the same.

-Flood Certification — A document showing whether a property is in a flood zone.
+Flood Certification — Shows whether a property is in a flood zone.

 Forbearance — A temporary pause or reduction in mortgage payments.

-Foreclosure — The legal process where a lender takes ownership due to nonpayment.
+Foreclosure — The legal process where a lender takes ownership.

-Funding Fee — A required fee on certain government‑backed loans (such as VA loans).
+Funding Fee — A required fee on certain government‑backed loans.

 G